 What is profit potential?

 The profit potential is what the new value of your home is after renovations.
 For example, one home renovation show on HGTV showed a family who spent $100,000 on their home renovation.
 They increased the value of their home by $120,000 by doing the renovation.
 So their profit potential in this case was $20,000.
 That’s alot of work for a small amount of return on your dollar.
 If you’re doing the renovation to live in and enjoy the home, then it would be worth it.
 BUT if you’re doing the renovation solely to increase the value of your home to sell, then its alot of work for very little profit.
 Most “house flippers” would consider that a lost for the effort put in to earn that $20,000.
 In my opinion, they either over renovated or they didn’t do the renovation that would have best benefited them.

 Breaking this rule will make you disappointed and frustrated like our two homeowners.
 Following this rule will make you excited with the new value of your home after your renovation.

+Hi!
 I’m Debi Collinson.
-Designer.
+Home Stylist.
 Stager.
 Real Estate Investor.
-In 2006, at the request of a realtor, I staged my very first home.
-Staging houses was just starting to become popular.
-I was very nervous staging my first house, but the sellers liked their newly redesigned home so much that they turned down an offer for full asking price.
-I went back to design school and have never looked back.
-Since 2006, I have been staging & styling spaces to make them look like they belong in a magazine page.
-I’ve been helping clients make money beyond their wildest expectations when selling their house, and I’ve buying “fixer uppers” to fix up & either sell for a healthy profit or to rent them out.
+It all started back in 2006, at the request of a realtor, where I nervously staged my very first home.
+But the sellers liked their newly styled home so much that they turned down an offer for full asking price.
+I went back to design school and the rest is history.
+In my spare time, LOL, I buy “fixer uppers” to fix up & either sell for a healthy profit or to rent.
 I’m currently living in my 8th “fixer upper.”
 Sign up to receive my e-mails of how to make your home stunning, how to sell your house for top dollar AND how to become financially independent one fixer upper at a time!